mongodb/docs-relational-migrator/source/includes/fact-filter-queries.rst

 Allows you to filter and limit the amount of entries displayed in the :guilabel:`Query Converter` pane.

-a.
-Enter a text string to match against the object name and SQL syntax in the :guilabel:`Filter` text box or click the :icon-fa5:`ellipsis-v` icon and select from the following options:
+1. Enter a text string to match against the object name and SQL syntax in the :guilabel:`Filter` text box or click the :icon-fa5:`ellipsis-v` icon and select from the following options: